B4K35/SIT327-Network-Forensics-Lab/README.md

 * Task a snapshot of the VM is taken before proceeding with the network forensics lab installation.

 ### Network Forensics Lab Installation
-* Open the command line interface
+* Open a new terminal.
 * Clone this repository which downloads all task resources.
 	* sudo apt-get update
 	* sudo apt-get install git -y